chengkunli96/ICP/README.md

 # if you want to see the result by matplotlib
 python part1.py -plt
 ```
-For quetion 2, simulate the effect of increasing misalignment by adding a rotation.
+For experiment 2, simulate the effect of increasing misalignment by adding a rotation.
 ```
 python part2.py
 ```
-For question 3, Evaluate how well ICP performs as you continue to add more noise.
+For experiment 3, Evaluate how well ICP performs as you continue to add more noise.
 ```
 python part3.py
 ```
-For question 4, report accuracy with increasing subsampling rates.
+For experiment 4, report accuracy with increasing subsampling rates.
 ```
 python part4.py
 ```
-For question 5, reconstruction from all of scan models.
+For experiment 5, reconstruction from all of scan models.
 ```
 python part5.py
 ```
-For question 6, implement point to plane ICP.
+For experiment 6, implement point to plane ICP.
 ```
 python part6.py
 ```